jjshao-ms/azure-docs-sdk-dotnet/api/overview/azure/latest/identity.broker-readme.md

 ---
-title: Azure Identity Brokered Authentication client library for .NET
+title: Azure Identity brokered authentication client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.Identity.Broker, entra-id ms.date: 07/12/2025
+keywords: Azure, dotnet, SDK, API, Azure.Identity.Broker, entra-id ms.date: 09/05/2025
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: entra-id
 ---
-# Azure Identity Brokered Authentication client library for .NET - version 1.2.1
+# Azure Identity brokered authentication client library for .NET - version 1.3.0

 The library extends the `Azure.Identity` library to provide authentication broker support.
 It includes the necessary dependencies and provides the `InteractiveBrowserCredentialBrokerOptions` class.
 This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of an embedded web view or the system browser.